 Project Scope and Product Scope in Project Management

-Organizations undertake many projects or produce several products in order to grow up.
-In project management , there are several important definitons used to refer the project deliveries.
-Project and product scope are widely used concepts in project management that you should be aware of their differences in order to build up a career in the field of project management .
+Organizations undertake many projects or produce many products to grow up.
+In project management, there are several important definitions used to refer project deliveries.
+Project scope and product scope are widely used concepts in project management that you should be aware of their differences in order to build up a career in the field of project management.
 If the scope statement of a project is not clear, the organization will have difficulties while performing the project.

-This article will explain the similarities and differences of the two kinds of scopes in brief.
+This article will explain the similarities and differences between the two kinds of scopes in brief.

-Before to analyze their differences, let’s review the below definitions.
+Before to analyze their differences, let’s start with the below definitions.

-Product can be defined as a physical item or a component that is produced artifically.
-Goods and materials are example for products.
+The product can be defined as a physical item or a component that is produced artificially.
+Goods and materials are examples of products.
 They can be produced as an output of a manufacturing process.
 They may have both physical and chemical characteristics.

 Computers, construction equipments, vehicles are example for products.

-Scope is a widely used term in project management that you may encounter this word in many processes.
-Scope can be used as a suffix of project or product term.
-Basically it refers the boundary or extent of the area that something deals with.
+The scope is a widely used term in project management that you may encounter this word in many processes.
+The scope can be used as a suffix of project or product term.
+Basically, it refers to the boundary or extent of the area that something deals with.
 It can be considered as the sum of the products and services to be provided as a project.